-- 1. Make sure headlamp switch is in OFF position, then open the trunk. - 2.
+- 1. Make sure headlamp switch is in the OFF position, then open the trunk. - 2.
 Carefully remove fasteners around the lamp area, then remove the interior trunk trim. - 3.
 Disconnect the electrical connector by pulling it straight off of the lamp assembly. - 4.
-Remove the three nut and washer assemblies and the lamp assembly from the vehicle.

-6. Pull the bulb straight from the socket.
+Remove the three nut and washer assemblies and the lamp assembly from the vehicle. - 5.
+Remove the bulb socket by rotating it counterclockwise, then pulling it out of the lamp assembly. - 6.
+Pull the bulb straight from the socket.